Updated April 29, 2026

 With this in mind, it’s worth considering that studies suggest fonts like Arial, Tahoma, and Verdana are among the most readable for users with dyslexia.
 Furthermore, the use of calligraphy and serif fonts can be more difficult for some screen readers to interpret for visually impaired audiences.

-To better understand how readable your social media content is, it’s worth utilizing tools like Hemmingway Editor or Readable.
-Here, it’s important to aim for Grade 8 or lower levels of comprehension to comply with WCAG standards.
+Tools like Hemingway Editor or Readable help marketers evaluate the readability of their social media content.
+Here, it’s important to aim for Grade 8 or lower comprehension levels to comply with WCAG standards.

 When creating alt texts for your images, there are a few things to keep in mind to ensure your content is as accessible as possible:

-Adding Alt Text should be standard practice for images and videos, and detailed descriptions in the captions of social media posts can bolster content accessibility moving forward.
+Standardized Alt Text and detailed captions significantly bolster content accessibility for all users.
 Your descriptions should seek to include more information about the people displayed, as well as their clothing and surroundings.

 Adding subtitles to video content brings benefits and greater levels of accessibility that can serve those without difficulties in hearing, too.
 For the many global social media users who may interact with your content, subtitles can bring greater comprehension for non-English speakers.